| EUROPEAN BRIDGE LEAGUE

 requirements, but nevertheless aimed only and exclusively at an

+ever greater popularity and strength of bridge.'
 'The ACBL and EBL together represent the two most significant

 Zones quantitatively and qualitatively, and therefore they must